• Skip to primary navigation

 These Homemade Southern Biscuits can be served at numerous occasions, at just about any time of day.
 You can bake up a big batch over the weekend, freeze what's left behind, and reheat them on the weekdays for a quick-fix breakfast.

-Use them to serve up the crowd-pleasing breakfast favorite Biscuits and Gravy, or serve them on the side of just about any comfort food dinner.
+Use them to serve up the crowd-pleasing breakfast favorite Biscuits and Gravy, top them with Southern Tomato Gravy, or serve them on the side of just about any comfort food dinner.
 In fact, we dressed up this very recipe and transformed it into Red Lobster's famous Cheddar Bay Biscuits for a savory, dinnertime side dish!
 Or, keep it simple and top them with a little extra smear of butter and a drizzle of honey and call it dessert.

 This is everything you need to know to get those perfect homemade Southern biscuits right on your very first go-round, and one you'll be able to put to good use for a lifetime!
 They're quick, easy, and perfect for big family breakfasts or even breakfast on the go.
 Biscuits are portable, you know?
 However (or wherever) you should choose to consume them, please, enjoy.